nikolawannabe/NorthOlympicStringsChat/README.md

-# Proposal: Olympic Strings Chat
+# Proposal: North Olympic Strings Chat

 # What
 I imagine Olympic Strings Chat to be a group chat with multiple channels for people who are involved in string music on the North Olympic Peninsula.